 Do not turn the page.

-You should have set an event which will trigger at the end of day 2, which will instruct you on how and when to move on to the next day.
+You should have set an event which will trigger at the end of day 2, which will instruct you on what to do when the day ends.

 Day 2 End-of-shift Briefing

 After a busy day I'm ready to hop on a train and hit the sack.
 But I guess the night is still young; I could squeeze in one more stop before I head home.